RgAnna/vintage-teaset-3d/README.md

 ![Project Preview](https://github.com/RgAnna/vintage-teaset-3d/blob/main/vintage-teaset-3d_01.png)

-# Винтажный чайный сервиз 3D-модель
+# 3D Model for GameDev Vintage Teaset

 Low-poly 3D model of a vintage tea set designed for real-time applications and game development.
 A detailed low-poly 3D model of a vintage-style tea set, optimized for real-time rendering in games and interactive scenes.
 Includes teapot, cups, saucers, and sugar bowl with PBR textures.

 ## Description